Sex and UTIs: How To Prevent Getting One While Getting Lucky

 What Is A UTI?

-UTI stand for “urinary tract infection” and they are very common, so let’s start destigmatizing them, ok?
-A UTI is basically an infection that affects the urethra or bladder that can manifest as pain while urinating or feeling like you have to run to pee more frequently than usual among other symptoms.
-Everyday things like tampons, not drinking enough water, and sex can cause them or make them worse, and to add insult to injury, women are more likely to have them because of our anatomies: a woman's urethra is shorter, so bacteria have a fast pass to the bladder.
+Everyday things like tampons, not drinking enough water, and sex can cause them or make them worse, and to add insult to injury, women are more likely to have them because of our anatomies: a woman’s urethra is shorter, so bacteria have a fast pass to the bladder.
 Sigh.

-UTIs can affect any part of the urinary system so it’s not just limited to the urethra; these types of infections can travel all the way up to the kidneys which is a very serious issue that may require hospitalization.
 Your average UTI though can usually be treated with some antibiotics; however, prevention is always the best medicine, so keeping things clean down there should be a priority.

 What May Cause A UTI After Sex?

-Many people who have had the unfortunate experience of a UTI, tend to notice that it happens after sex.
-What’s the deal with this?
 As it turns out the friction experienced during intercourse pushes bacteria further towards the urethra resulting in an infection, this is why good hygiene and other practices are so important for our vaginas.

-How To Prevent UTIs When You’re Sexually Active
+How To Prevent UTIs When You’re Sexually Active?

-✤Pee before sex and promptly after.
+Pee before sex and promptly after

 This will flush your system and keep bacteria that have entered your urinary tract from gaining a foothold.

-✤Clean your genital and anal areas
+Clean your genital and anal areas

 (wiping front to back only) before and after sex.
 Vaginesse Towelettes are the perfect on-the-go option for an organic pH-balanced intimate wipe product for whenever and wherever you may need it.

-✤Stay hydrated by drinking plenty of water
+Stay hydrated by drinking plenty of water

 and make sure to have an extra glass after intercourse.
 This will help rid your urinary tract of unwanted bacteria.
+Staying hydrated will help flush bacteria from the urinary system.

-✤Use a vaginal lubricant
+Use a vaginal lubricant

 as friction during sex can irritate the urethra.
+If sexual dryness is a concern, consider using water-based lubricants to reduce friction and irritation.

-✤Consider a new form of birth control.
+Consider a new form of birth control.

 If you’re prone to UTIs, you may want to avoid using a diaphragm or spermicide as your form of pregnancy prevention.
 These can introduce bacteria into the area and can kill off healthy bacteria that keep the problem germs in check.

-✤Jump in the shower and cleanse your vulva!
+Jump in the shower and cleanse your vulva!

 Our Vaginesse Intimate Cleanser is an excellent option for an organic pH-balanced intimate wash to keep bacteria and germs in line all while making your vulva feel fresh and clean.
+Avoid the use of irritating feminine hygiene products.

-✤This isn’t exactly UTI related,
+This isn’t exactly UTI related,

 but while you’re at it, moisturize after wiping or washing with Vaginesse Intimate Moisturizer.
 It’s the perfect pH-balancing option for keeping things soft and smooth down there.